Mineral, Washington: Politics

-Mineral has historically leaned heavily towards the Republican Party and Conservatism.
 As Mineral is an unincorporated community, there are no defined bounds and the precinct may be incongruous with the census boundaries.

 The 2020 election included 6 votes for candidates of the Libertarian Party and 2 votes for write-in candidates.
+In the 2024 election, there was one vote cast for Robert F. Kennedy Jr..

 Infrastructure

 A 180 foot, steel truss bridge spanning over Mineral Creek that was erected in 1918 was replaced by 2005.
 Approximately 80% of the newer bridge's cost of $2.2 million was covered under a federal grant.

+The first EV charging station in the community was constructed and installed behind the Mineral Lake Market in 2026 under direction of the Lewis County Public Utility District.
+Opened in May, the two-station, Mineral Mobility Hub was funded by state grants and via several groups and agencies, including the Economic Alliance of Lewis County and Lewis County Transit.